 Suzanne (Katz) Reich is the author of Sometimes I Can Dream Again from Before All Memory Is Lost: Women's Voices from the Holocaust and Il m’arrive encore de rêver from Un combat singulier : Femmes dans la tourmente de l’Holocauste.

 Born in Lodz, Poland, in 1926, Henia Reinhartz endured the Lodz ghetto and survived Auschwitz and Bergen-Belsen.
 After the war, she moved to Paris, where she graduated as a Yiddish and Hebrew teacher and met her husband.
-Henia immigrated to Canada in 1951 and moved to Toronto in 1952, where she still lives.
+Henia immigrated to Canada in 1951.
+Henia Reinhartz passed away in 2021.

 Andy Réti was born in Budapest, Hungary, in 1942.
 He was liberated from the Budapest ghetto in January 1945.
 Andy has been a volunteer at Toronto’s Holocaust Education Centre since 1998, and joined his mother on many of her events as a survivor speaker.
 Since his mother’s passing, Andy has continued in her footsteps, telling their stories to numerous audiences.